solo-io/workshops/istio-day2/1-deploy-istio/04a-bonus.md

 curl --cacert ./labs/04/certs/ca/root-ca.crt -H "Host: istioinaction.io" https://istioinaction.io --resolve istioinaction.io:443:$GATEWAY_IP
 ```

+{% hint style="warning" %}
-> :warning: We list this use case here because that's what folks seem to be doing in the wild, however, **at Solo.io we don't recommend this approach**.
+We list this use case here because that's what folks seem to be doing in the wild, however, **at Solo.io we don't recommend this approach**.
 There are other approaches that we'll cover in this lab and in the second part of this workshop to more securely deliver secrets for your ingress gateway.
+{% endhint %}

 If you would like o clean up this portion of the lab, you can run: